Next-Gen CAPTCHAs: Leveraging the Cognitive Gap for Scalable and Diverse GUI-Agent Defense: Conclusion

 \section{Conclusion}

 We present \textbf{Next-Gen CAPTCHAs}, a systematic defense framework designed to secure the web against the advanced autonomous GUI-enabled agents.
 Our investigation reveals that the arms race between CAPTCHAs and AI has reached a tipping point: recent advancements in reasoning-heavy MLLMs, such as GPT-5.2 and Gemini3-Pro, have effectively trivialized existing logic-based benchmarks, achieving near-perfect pass rates on previously secure tasks.
 This collapse of the bot-hard assumption exposes critical vulnerabilities in the current web infrastructure, where agents can now navigate, reason, and act with human-like proficiency.
 To counter this, we introduce a paradigm shift from static difficulty to dynamic cognitive divergence.
 By exploiting the ``Cognitive Gap'', the inherent asymmetry between human intuition and the over-segmented, costly reasoning processes of current agents, we successfully restore the distinction between biological and artificial users.
-Moreover, our pipeline enables continual refresh at scale and provides a practical path for deploying CAPTCHAs service in the real-world web that can enhance GUI Agent safety progress.
+Moreover, our pipeline enables continual refresh at scale and provides a practical path for deploying CAPTCHA services that can defend real-world web systems against advanced GUI agents.